WHO WE ARE

 - We promise to be the vehicle for social change in a way that only professional theatre can be.

-Armina began her stage career at the age of six in the former USSR.
-Directing experience includes: The Tale of Turandot at Imagine Project, A Woman of No Importance at Sacred Fools, Fair at OC-Centric New Play Festival, The Maids at ETC, Little Armenia at The Fountain Theatre, Who’s Your Baghdaddy?, Red Light Winter, Pushkin at Boldino all at The Chance Theatre’s On the Radar, We Wait at Moving Arts (Car Plays), Fast & Loose at Sacred Fools, The Caucasian Chalk Circle, A Lie of the Mind, The Zoo Story, and Hello Out There all at Temple Theatres, and Pushkin at Boldino at the Philly Fringe Festival.
-Armina is the author of Pushkin at Boldino; she also translated and adapted Gogol’s The Government Inspector for The Lantern Theatre.
-Armina was the producer of Pushkin at Boldino at the Philly Fringe Festival, and the Co-Producer for the above-mentioned The Maids and Little Armenia in Los Angeles.
-She was the recipient of the Samuel Fels Fund Dramaturgy Internship in 2007, an invited lecturer of American plays at the Arlekin Theatre in Moscow, Russia in 2008, and one of the recipients of the Outstanding Women of 2019 Honor from the AACC.
+Armina LaManna began her stage career at the age of six in the former USSR.
+Directing experience includes: The Gospel According to Thomas Jefferson, Charles Dickens, and Count Leo Tolstoy: Discord at The Lantern Theatre, Fool for Love for Crescent Moon Entertainment, The Tale of Turandot at Imagine Theatre, A Woman of No Importance and Fast and Loose at Sacred Fools, Fair at OC-Centric New Play Festival, The Maids at ETC, Little Armenia at The Fountain Theatre, Who’s Your Baghdaddy?, and Red Light Winter, and Pushkin at Boldino all at The Chance Theatre’s On the Radar, We Wait at Moving Arts (Car Plays), The Caucasian Chalk Circle, A Lie of the Mind, The Zoo Story, and Hello Out There all at Temple Theatres, and Pushkin at Boldino at the Philly Fringe Festival.
+Armina is the author of Pushkin at Boldino, Warrior Queen Anahit the Brave, The Tale of Turndot; she also translated and adapted Gogol’s The Government Inspector for The Lantern Theatre, Chekhov’s The Cherry Orchard, and Strindberg’s The Ghost Sonata.
+She was the recipient of the Samuel Fels Fund Dramaturgy Internship in 2007, an invited lecturer on American plays at the Arlekin Theatre in Moscow, Russia in 2008, and one of the recipients of the Outstanding Women of 2019 Honor from the AACC.
 Armina is a member of SDC, AEA, and DG, and is an Adjunct Professor of Theatre at GCC.
 She holds an MFA in Directing from Temple University.

 BOARD OF DIRECTORS